Before you begin

 Enable anonymous marking?

 This masks the name of the student in the Submission Inbox and Feedback Studio until the post date passes.

 Submit paper to:

-No repository – The assignment is not stored in the Turnitin database.
+- No repository – The assignment is not stored in the Turnitin database.
 Use this option if you are submitting a experimental assignment.

 Select or deselect the repositories that Turnitin will check against in the creation of the Similarity Report.